 Based on the mission statement of “providing pleasure and peace of mind to the people of the world”, MITSUBA Group strives to comply with the tax-related laws and norms of each country and region as well as international rules in order to realize fair business activities, believes that paying taxes is a corporate obligation, and strives to contribute to society through appropriate tax payments.

-Under the responsibility of the Chief Financial Officer of MITSUBA, the MITSUBA Accounting Department has established a global tax governance system to address tax-related matters.
+Under the responsibility of the Chief Financial Officer, the MITSUBA Accounting Department has established a global tax governance system to address tax-related matters.
 At each Group company, a tax manager appointed by the president of each company is responsible for managing and supervising tax operations and reporting to the MITSUBA Accounting Department.

 MITSUBA has established reporting lines from each MITSUBA Group company to collect information on tax risks.
-Highly important matters are reported to the Management meeting based on the judgment of the Chief Financial Officer of MITSUBA.
+Highly important matters are reported to the Management meeting based on the judgment of the Chief Financial Officer.

 Moreover, MITSUBA is working to reduce tax risks by providing advice from experts and confirming with tax authorities.